-Over the last few months I have been searching for a leasehold apartment up to £305k and found one round the corner in Maxton I like with open areas and transport links in the vicinity, the downside is that it only has 52 remaining years left on the lease.
-I can't really find anything else in Maxton suitable, so just wondered if I would be making a grave error purchasing a lease with such few years left?
+Over the last few months I have been searching for a ground for flat up to £235,500 and identified one close by in Maxton I like with amenity areas and transport links in the vicinity, the downside is that it's only got 49 remaining years left on the lease.
+I can't really find anything else in Maxton in this price bracket, so just wondered if I would be making a mistake buying a short lease?

-Should you need a mortgage the remaining unexpired lease term may be an issue.
-Discount the offer by the amount the lease extension will cost if it has not already been discounted.
-If the current owner has owned the premises for a minimum of twenty four months you may ask them to commence the lease extension formalities and then assign it to you.
-An additional ninety years can be extended on to the existing lease term and have £0 ground rent by law.
-You should speak to your conveyancing solicitor about this.
+If you need a home loan the shortness of the lease will likely be problematic.
+Reduce the offer by the anticipated lease extension will cost if it has not already been discounted.
+If the current owner has owned the premises for at least twenty four months you may request that they commence the lease extension formalities and pass it to you.
+An additional ninety years can be extended on to the current lease with a zero ground rent applied.
+You should speak to your conveyancing solicitor about this matter.

 Am I best advised to appoint a Maxton conveyancing solicitor who is local to the property I am buying?
 I have an old university friend who can handle the legal work but his firm is located approximately 350miles away.